-Maitreyi Ramakrishnan On 'Never Have I Ever,' Representation, & Mindy Kaling — EXCLUSIVE
+Maitreyi Ramakrishnan On 'Never Have I Ever' & Having Mindy Kaling As A Boss

 Maitreyi Ramakrishnan had a .006% chance of landing the role loosely based on Mindy Kaling's childhood in Never Had I Ever, but she didn't know that at the time.
 After submitting a self-tape to a worldwide open casting call, Ramakrishnan was selected out of 15,000 submissions, and went from high school to Hollywood in just a few short weeks.
 With Kaling as her guide and Never Have I Ever as her platform, Maitreyi Ramakrishnan is one to watch.